ananace/flatpak-dwarffortress/README.md

 Dwarf Fortress
 ==============

-A pre-built version of 0.43.05 is available at;
+A pre-built version of 0.44.06 is available at;
 ```
 $ flatpak --user install http://www.lysator.liu.se/~ace/dwarffortress.flatpakref
 ```

 The application data when run can be found in `~/.var/app/com.bay12games.DwarfFortress/df_linux`

-To run with dfhack, you might need to run from a terminal currently, it seems like `Terminal: true` in the .desktop file can misbehave.

 Compilation info
 ----------------